janakact/walgama-website/README.md

 ## Styling

 This project uses [styled-components]() to handle styling: `src/styles/theme.js` defines the styling base and `src/styles/GlobalStyles.js` includes basic element styles along with the CSS Reset.

+# Todo
+1. Move to a separate page.
+Service
+Contact Us
+About

+2. Contact us page

+3. Switch logos in header bar

+4. Add Youtube and Instegram to Footer

+5. Chat to facebook, Add email form.